Skip to content

 A fissure is considered chronic when repeated trauma, sphincter spasms, or poor blood supply prevent it from healing naturally.
 Scar tissue may form around the tear, making it harder to treat with home remedies.

-At this stage, your doctor may recommend more specialised approaches to relieve pain and promote healing.
+At this stage, your doctor may recommend more specialised approaches, particularly in cases involving treatment approaches used for long-standing or recurrent anal fissures.

 Experiencing anal pain and unsure if it’s a fissure?
 Contact us so we can assess your condition, guide you on the right approach, and help you find relief quickly.